zacanger/wmjs/README.md

 # wmjs

-X window manager for Node.
+X window manager for Node, emphasizing Configuration Over Convention, because if you wanted the same experience as everyone else you'd be using a Mac.

 ![screenshot](http://zacanger.com/assets/wmjs.png)